huntdatacenter/docs/docs/working-in-your-lab/guides/workbench-stata.md

 ![Open Stata](./images/stata_notebook.png)

-Look at the bottom of your screen to verify that Stata is loaded (`conda-sta`) and that your notebook is in an `Idle` state, meaning that it's ready to process your Stata commands.
+Look at the bottom of your screen to verify that Stata is loaded (`conda-stata`) and that your notebook is in an `Idle` state, meaning that it's ready to process your Stata commands.

 ![Notebook status](./images/stata_idle.png)

-::: details Notebook states
+::: details More on notebook states

 * **Idle**.
 This means that your kernel is loaded and that your notebook is ready to process your commands.